 "There's nothing wrong with making sure one's mobile suit works properly."
 Hayato shot back as he continued typing on the holographic keyboard in front of him; holographic interfacing was standard equipment on MS and most other military machines.
 "If you want to get off and wander around, then don't let me hold you back Kai."

-"If I did that, you'd be at this all night; hell, you'd still be at this by the time we depart."
+"If I did that, you'd be at this all night; in fact, you'd still be at this by the time we depart."
 Kai replied with a wave of the hand.
-"It's no wonder you never got laid at the Academy."
+"It's no wonder you never got properly laid at the Academy."

 Hayato cringed at the thought.
 "Forgive me for concentrating on studying instead of trying to nail every girl I came across." he replied sarcastically.
 "Not that you got far on that yourself.
 From what I heard, you weren't exactly 'popular'."

 Kai only shrugged.
-"Hey, can't blame a guy for trying.
+"As the saying goes, you can't blame a guy for trying.
 And it wasn't like I struck out all the time." he then turned serious.
-"But really man, you can't stay like this.
+"But really, you can't stay like this Hayato.
 It's unhealthy, on top of borderline obsessive."

 That's when Hayato stopped typing altogether.
 "Look, I just want my Guncannon to work the next time we go up against the Zeeks, alright?" he looked down in near anger.
 "Damn Zakus can already outmaneuver our suits; god knows they have so much over us.
 So I'm trying to make my unit more responsive; it'll give me some compensation anyway."

 "Really?"
 Hayato inquired.
-"I remember a point in history where that attitude was abundant; specifically in the 1940s, when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
+"I remember a point in history where that attitude was abundant; specifically when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
 Do you know what happened?"

 Kai rubbed his head.
-"No clues.
-History isn't my thing."
+"No idea.
+History isn't my strong suit."

 "I figured."
 Hayato replied dryly.
 "At some point, my ancestors launched an attack on Pearl and decimated it.
 The same people that claimed the last thing they were going to be doing was 'shooting at Zeros' soon found themselves in that position, all the while their ships sank around them."